AlChi1997/alex-chi-capstone/README.md

-# Getting Started with Create React App
+# Getting Started with Launchpad Capstone Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).